Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 Cost: free

-Official site: keepass.info
+Official website: keepass.info

 RoboForm